Guest Post -James M's review of Godzilla 1954

 After the group of explorers and islanders encounter Godzilla, he heads back into the sea but not before leaving behind footprints and Yamane snaps photos of the beast.
 Back in Tokyo, it is debated on whenether the existance of Godzilla, who's discussed origins date back to the dinosaur era, should be disclosed to the public and risk mass panic.
 Nonetheless, Godzilla's existence is released to the public and the millitary try to figure out ways to destroy the monster and prevent him from destroying Japan, despite Dr Yamane insisting that he mustn't be destroyed but studied instead.

 One night, Godzilla comes ashore and wrecks havoc in the harbor area, even wrecking a train station, before heading back to the sea.
 The following day, evacuations of the Tokyo region begin as the government and the army devise a plan to try and end the threat of Godzilla -using electrical towers surrounding the city and the millitary at the same time, believing the ten thousand volts of electricity will actually be effective in defeating the beast.
-Yeah, good luck with that, I bet G's gonna walk right through the wires and get electrocuted, scream in pain, fall down and go kaput while the army bombards him with bullets and bombs.
-LOL LOL LOL LOL!
+Yeah, good luck with that, I bet G's gonna walk right through the wires and get electrocuted, scream in pain, fall down and go kaput while the army bombards him with heavy artillery.
+LOL LOL LOL!